Stylized green and purple 'G' with "Global Society of Online Literacy Educators" in purple.

 The information below reflects the guidelines for the most recent conference and is provided now for reference.
 These guidelines may be updated for the next conference.

-See below for guidelines and tips for preparing them for the upcoming conference.
+See below for guidelines and tips for preparing your On-Demand video for the upcoming conference.

 Globe wrapped by word-cloud with different words related to literacy, written in different languages; on the right it reads: 'GSOLE---ANNUAL CONFERENCE"